3000GT

 Nitrous Oxide N2O systems are pretty common in the race world and non-turbo charged street cars.
 It isn't too common for turbo street cars.
 It is beyond the scope of discussion here but it is something that comes into play for performance planning.
 In short - it allows for more fuel to be burned by making more oxygen available to your engine.

-Water Injection Also called Water / Methanol or Water/Alcohol Injection - used to cool down the cylinders and allow the boost to be turned up without getting knock.
+Also called Water / Methanol or Water/Alcohol Injection - used to cool down the cylinders and allow the boost to be turned up without getting knock.
 Developed back in WW II actually.
 Again - the full operation, theory and application is beyond the scope of this guide.
 But if you're wanting to get in to the upper HP ranges on pump gas (rather than race gas) and turn your boost up high then WI is something you might consider helping you achiever that.
 If you can run race fuel then there's not as much need, if at all, for WI.

 Race Fuels

-As mentioned above, usig race gas is a consideration for high HP builds.
+As mentioned above, using race gas is a consideration for high HP builds.
 Not just racing.
 Of course if you are going to drive your car everyday then this isn't always an attractive option.
 But you CAN have two maps available if you run a standalone EMS (eg - AEM EMS) and use the pump gas map for normal driving and then switch to race gas for the track.
 A minor drawback is that you do have to drain your fuel tank to switch over each time.

 There is a lot that can be written on race fuels.
 I personally prefer the VP brand fuels but they are also the most expensive (as in $15-20/gallon).
 But enough to note here that not all race gas is the same.
 Not even close.
 And you will have to dyno tune for the fuel so choose your fuel wisely.
 There is enough difference in them that you cannot tune on one brand and then switch to another without potential problems.
 I order my VP Race fuels and they deliver them to my door so that is convenient.
 Or if you always go to the same track, see what they might carry if you prefer.
 For more info see VP RACE FUELS or any other equally large supplier like Sunoco, Torco, etc.